-Poll strategist Prashant Kishor meets Sharad Pawar
+Poll Strategist Prashant Kishor Meets Sharad Pawar

-New Delhi: Poll strategist Prashant Kishor on Monday met Nationalist Congress Party supremo Sharad Pawar here, their second meeting this month amid heightened speculation about the possible formation of a Third Front to take on the Bharatiya Janata Party.
+New Delhi: Poll strategist Prashant Kishor on Monday met Nationalist Congress Party (NCP) supremo Sharad Pawar here, their second meeting this month amid heightened speculation about the possible formation of a Third Front to take on the BJP.

 The closed-door discussions between Kishor and Pawar at the latter's residence lasted for about one-and-a-half hours, sources said.